openlibhums/memory-alpha/content/support/guides/workflow-typesetter.md

 Janeway will attempt to provide an appropriate label if this is left blank.
 However, if you wish to ensure the label is correct, you can manually enter the file type.
 For instructions on how to edit a label, see the section below.

 > [!WARNING]
 >  Janeway operates with the UTF-8 encoding.
-Please ensure that you upload any HTML and XML files (plain text galleys) using this encoding.
+Ensure that you upload any HTML and XML files (plain text galleys) using this encoding.

 ## Editing typeset files and uploading additional files
 If you need to make changes to the typeset files, you can reupload them or upload additional files through the **Edit typeset file** page.
 This page can be accessed by clicking **Edit**.